1. Application of Policy

-We may collect your personal information when you communicate with us, such as when you:
+We may collect your personal information when you engage with us, such as when you:

 What happens if you do not provide your personal information to us?

 If you do not provide personal information that we request in connection with our activities, we may not be able to provide our products or services to you.
-For instance, if you do not provide all of the information requested in our course enrolment forms, we will not be able to assess your course enrolment application.
+For instance, if you do not provide all of the information requested in our enrolment forms, we will not be able to assess your enrolment into our education programs or membership application.

 Why do we collect, use, hold and disclose your personal information?

 · a “candidate” is any individual either intending to enrol in, currently undertaking or who has completed a subject, program or other offering administered by HEPCO Pty Ltd, trading as The Tax Institute Higher Education (“HEPCO”).

 · A “learner” is any individual undertaking learning products offered by TTI.